ScilifelabDataCentre/dds_cli/docs/index.rst

 The main command ``dds`` has some options and possible customisations.
 A detailed list of these can be found :ref:`here<dds-main>`.

+Some commands should not be possible to successfully run from a Researcher account.
+The affected commands are marked with asterisks (\*\*\*).
+However, we ask you to try these commands anyway and report back to us if anything unexpected occurs.

 The five group commands
 ~~~~~~~~~~~~~~~~~~~~~~~~